Finish Carpenter Jobs in USA with Visa Sponsorship

 Do finish carpenters qualify for H-1B visa sponsorship?

-H-1B sponsorship for finish carpenters is challenging because carpentry alone doesn't typically qualify as a specialty occupation.
+H-1B visa sponsorship for finish carpenters is challenging because carpentry alone doesn't typically qualify as a specialty occupation.
 You'll need a bachelor's degree in construction management, architecture, or engineering, plus a role that emphasizes technical aspects like project coordination, estimating, or design rather than hands-on carpentry work.

 What degree requirements apply to carpentry roles for visa sponsorship?